Fionnuala Ní Aoláin

 Fionnuala Ní Aoláin ([ˈfʲɪn̪ˠuəlˠə n̠ʲiː ˈiːlˠaːnʲ]; born 1967 in Galway) is an Irish academic lawyer specialising in human rights law.
+She was the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism for the United Nations Human Rights Council from August 1, 2017 - November 2023.

 Career

 Ní Aoláin graduated from Queen's University, Belfast (LLB 1990, PhD 1998), and Columbia Law School (LLM 1996).

 She was a Visiting Fellow of Harvard Law School's Human Rights Program in 1994.
 At Columbia University she was an Associate-in-Law at Columbia Law School from 1994 to 1996, and then a visiting professor at the School of International and Public Affairs, Columbia University from 1996 to 2000.

-She was appointed associate professor of law at Hebrew University in Jerusalem, Israel, from 1997 to 1999.
+She was appointed associate professor of law at Hebrew University in Jerusalem from 1997 to 1999.
 Returning to the United States in 2001, she was a visiting fellow at Princeton University from 2001 to 2002, at University of Minnesota Law School from 2003 to 2004, then returned to Harvard Law School as visiting professor from 2012 to 2013.

-Ní Aoláin was appointed by the Government of Ireland in December 2000 as a member of the Irish Human Rights Commission, for which creation was mandated by the Good Friday Agreement.
+Ní Aoláin was appointed by the Government of Ireland in December 2000 as a member of the Irish Human Rights Commission, the creation of which was mandated by the Good Friday Agreement.
 She was a consultant to the UN Women and the Office of the United Nations High Commissioner for Human Rights's Study on Reparations for Conflict Related Sexual Violence, 2011–2012.
 She is the Chair of the Board of the Open Society Foundations International Women's Program, and was Co-Chair of the Annual Meeting of the American Society of International Law 2014, with Oona A. Hathaway and Larry D. Johnson.

-In 2017, as she was chair of the Open Society Foundations International Women's Program, this program received a controversial grant of $100,000 from the Open Society Foundations with the explicit purpose of "influencing the UN Special Rapporteur on contemporary forms of slavery, its causes and consequences", so that the Rapporteur would focus on domestic work.
+She served as chair of the Open Society Foundations International Women's Program, from 2011-2017.

 She was an executive member of the American Society of International Law from 2009 to 2012, and of the Committee on the Administration of Justice (CAJ), in Northern Ireland.
 She is a member of the Irish Council for Civil Liberties, and was appointed by the Secretary-General of the United Nations as Special Expert on promoting gender equality in times of conflict and peace-making in 2003.

 She was nominated by the Irish government in 2004 to the European Court of Human Rights, and was both the first woman and the first academic lawyer to be nominated.